 How Do Fixed Income Annuities Work?

-Fixed annuities are also known as immediate annuities.
+Fixed income annuities are also known as immediate annuities.
 That's because the insurance company begins to pay an income immediately after receiving a purchase payment, or premium.
-Fixed annuities have several options for income:
+Immediate annuities have several options for income:

 Immediate annuities are a solution for creating a retirement income that can't be outlived.
 But the purchasing power of that income will decrease with inflation.
 And the longer you live, the bigger the problem.
 The chart below shows the purchasing power of $1.00 from 1935 to 2019.